Antauri/spark-groovy-support/README.md

 In reality, in a distributed Spark cluster, you need to make your code reach the executor nodes.
 To do that, a few requirements are needed:
 - you need some kind of "Spring In Spark" support (see my forks of the original project).
 This allows you to use @ Autowired inside the Groovy-defined classes/closures in the scripts.
 If you don't use Spring, you can skip this step, but the example code below assumes a Spring context;
 - you intercept the script;
-- you compile it, save it to a JAR, use Spark's addJar method;
+- you compile it, save it to a JAR, use Spark's addJar method before launching the script in the driver context;
+- script runs, returns two keys in JSON "output" (from println*, etc.) and "return" (last object in script or specific return stmt);
 - profit!

 ```